-Selecting the correct rug is a function of size and a few critical visual details.
+Selecting the correct dining room rug is a function of size and a few critical visual details.

 The most important consideration when selecting a rug for a dining room is having one large enough so that chairs can be pulled away from the table without hitting or extending beyond the edge of the carpet.
 A general rule is to allow 18-24 inches from the back of a chair to the carpet’s edge.
 This will eliminate the chair legs from getting caught on the rug when scooting the chair in towards the table.
 If possible, leaving 2 feet of floor space visible between the edge of the carpet and the wall will provide a more balanced appearance as seen in the diagram.

 Pay close attention to the design, color and details on a rug.
 This photo is an excellent example of a rug with an allover pattern framed by a narrow solid colored border that extends beyond the backs of the chairs.
 The outermost neutral patterned band is again framed in the same color as the first, creating a feeling of depth and spaciousness.

 While the size of this rug is correct, it has a definite drawback as I see it.
 The rich blue colored-center field is surrounded by a lighter colored and very wide outer border.
 A block of color underneath the table — with only a very thin outer colored border — looks uneven and creates an illusion of a cramped space, not to mention that most of the color in this rug is covered up by the table and chairs.

 Here, a similar block of color sits underneath the table but the rug is balanced by the outer blue-and-gold border, followed by a wide cream-colored edge.
 The result is a carpet that has an illusion of being roomy because it keeps the eye moving to the edge.